 - The Wise Prince: He's an All-Loving Hero prince with a bad case of Cassandra Truth.

-- You Can't Go Home Again: After being cursed by a forest God, Ashitaka is forced to leave his dying people, the Emishi, to find a cure, rather than dying in agony.
-After cutting his hair, he is banished and can never return.
+- You Can't Go Home Again: After being cursed by a kami turned demon, Ashitaka is forced to leave his dying people, the Emishi, to find a cure, rather than staying to die in agony.
+After cutting off his top-knot, he is banished and can never return.

-- Your Days Are Numbered: Along with the above trope, Ashitaka will eventually die from the curse implanted on him.
-Luckily, the curse is countered by the actions of a more powerful god.
+- Your Days Are Numbered: Along with the above trope, Ashitaka will eventually die from the curse imparted to him.

 - Animal Motifs: Wolves.
 She was literally raised by them since infancy and models her mask, fur cape and hood in order to more closely resemble a wolf.

 - Boomerang Bigot: Hates humans even though she is one.
 Justified given how she was raised by her adoptive wolf family from infancy because her parents left her to be eaten by them.

 - Boyish Short Hair: Her hair doesn't even reach her chin.